What are Chromaflow pencils like to use?

 Yes, all Derwent manufactured pencils are PEFC certified including Derwent Chromaflow pencils.

 PEFC is an international non-profit organisation promoting sustainable forest management.
 The PEFC label guarantees products are from sustainably managed forests.
 For further information visit: www.pefc.org

 What sharpener should I use with Derwent Chromaflow pencils?

 For the best results please ensure that you keep your sharpener blade sharp, a blunt sharpener is the most common cause of breakage and damage to your pencil.

 What Erasers should I use with Derwent Chromaflow?

 They work well with most erasers, they worked particularly well with the following Derwent erasers:

 What paper should I use with Derwent Chromaflow pencils?

-Chromaflow work well on all types of paper, in testing they worked particularly well on Derwent Watercolour paper (find here) which has a smooth surface.
+Chromaflow work well on all types of paper, in testing they worked particularly well on Derwent Sketch Pads (find here).